harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

   - Front Matter.
   - Body formatting.
   - End Matter.
-- Content and structure derived from Kindle Create as a starting point.
+- Derive content and structure from the Kindle Create application.
-- How to use Pandoc for conversion.
+- How to use Pandoc for conversion of a Markdown formatted document.
 - How to test the results.

 In short the aim is to create a github repo that can be cloned as the starting point for the creation of each textbook and guide in the series.